TL;DR

 The annual Wildfire Risk Home Evaluations have begun across Marin County and will continue through the summer, helping residents better understand the specific wildfire risks around their homes and what they can do to reduce those risks.

-Organized by Marin Wildfire and implemented by local fire agencies, these evaluations look at defensible space, vegetation, and key home-hardening features that can affect how a home performs during a wildfire.
+Supported by Marin Wildfire and implemented by local fire agencies, these evaluations look at defensible space, vegetation, and key home-hardening features that can affect how a home performs during a wildfire.
 Inspectors assess conditions around the property and identify practical steps residents can take to make their homes more resistant to embers, heat, and flames.
 The program has been increasingly successful each year, delivering measurable results towards the safety of our county.

 The goal is simple: help every resident move from uncertainty to action.